 You need to have musicians around you.
 Now, that could be local musicians or community bands.
 It could be part of a group, getting together with other saxophone players or other musicians.
 In Sax School we have our online Member Community.

 It’s a huge part of your learning.
 Your community helps to keep you on track.
 It keeps you motivated and it makes the whole process of learning saxophone so much more fun.

 In Sax School, we cover all three of those elements by having amazing resources, by having tutor support and by having community.

 Now, whether you want to come and get that from Sax School or whether you want to find that yourself, it’s really important that you have all three of those elements.
 I just urge you to find a way to make that happen for you, so in this coming year, you can make even better progress.

-And if you do want to find out about what we’re doing in Sax School, then grab that 14-day trial.
+And if you do want to find out about what we’re doing in Sax School, then Get started with Sax School!
 We’d love to help you in Sax School to get on track and really start to make progress.
-Get your 14 day free trial here.